jetstream-cloud/js2docs/docs/general/object.md

 Optionally, you'll want an AWS s3api client like the [aws command line interface reference client](https://aws.amazon.com/cli/){target=_blank}

+There's also a tutorial from Andrea Zonca on [Using the distributed file format Zarr on Jetstream 2 object storage](https://zonca.dev/2022/04/zarr-jetstream2.html){target=_blank}

 #### Using the object store with s3api compatibility

 Once you have sourced your application credential based openrc and installed the python-openstack and python-swiftclient client you will need to generate your ec2-style credentials.